contextgeneric/cgp-patterns/content/associated-types.md

 # Associated Types

-In the first part of this book, we have learned about how CGP makes use of Rust's trait system to wire up components using blanket implementations.
-Since CGP works within Rust's trait system, we can make use of advanced Rust features together with CGP to form new design patterns.
-In this chapter, we will learn about how to make use of _associated types_ with CGP to define context-generic providers that are generic over multiple _abstract_ types.
+In the first part of this book, we explored how CGP leverages Rust's trait system to wire up components using blanket implementations.
+Because CGP operates within Rust's trait system, it allows us to incorporate advanced Rust features to create new design patterns.
+In this chapter, we will focus on using _associated types_ with CGP to define context-generic providers that are generic over multiple _abstract_ types.

 ## Building Authentication Components

-Supposed that we want to build a simple authentication system using _bearer tokens_ with expiry time.
-To build such system, we would need to fetch the expiry time of a valid token, and ensure that the time is not in the past.
-A naive attempt of implementing the authentication would be as follows:
+Suppose we want to build a simple authentication system using _bearer tokens_ with an expiration time.
+To achieve this, we need to fetch the expiration time of a valid token and ensure that it is not in the past.
+A naive approach to implementing the authentication might look like the following:

 ```rust
 # extern crate cgp;